Advantages and Disadvantages of an HOA

 Next, you want to find out about the financial fitness of the HOA.
 Ask for their public financial records.
 Look for the rainy day fund and see if it seems adequate for the area and the homes in the neighborhood.

-Third, you will need to find out if the home you are considering is up to date on the HOA fees.
+Third, you will need to find out if the home you are considering is up to date on the HOA dues.
 An unexpected bill of a few thousand dollars could prevent you from buying the home.

 Fourth, compare the rules that were provided to you against the actual appearance of the neighborhood.
 Do the homes follow a common color pattern?
 Is the grass at the right height?
 Do you see any noticeable problems with outdoor buildings, the presence of cars, or any other item that stands out to you in the rules?